 Sequence Treatment Alternatives to Relieve Depression Study (STAR*D)

 In 2006, the National Institute of Mental Health (NIMH) published the largest antidepressant medications study to date.
 The study, which included more than 4,000 patients diagnosed with major depressive disorder over a seven year period, looked at how remission levels of depressive symptoms could be achieved through a combination of medication treatment and psychotherapy.
 Unlike many other studies that look for a merely a reduction of depressive symptoms, the STAR*D Trial went a step further and measured individuals who achieved full remission of symptoms.
 Through each level of the trial, patients had the opportunity to choose between adding on a medication to an SSRI, adding psychotherapy, or switching to a different medication altogether to try to find the best treatment solution.
 Having such a large, federally funded study gave both physicians and patients more data to be able to determine effective treatment strategies, and understand how different people react to different medications and combinations of antidepressants over both short and long periods of time.

-Selecting the Right Medications
+Selecting the Right Medications for Depression

 Psychiatrists use many tools to select the best antidepressant medication strategy for patients, often following the four Ds of prescribing medications: the right drug, the right dose, in the right delivery method, and for the right duration of time.
 This can vary among individuals based on personal history.
 It typically takes at least two weeks for patients to begin to see improvement.
 The lag between action and results contributes to medication adherence problems.
 Patients don’t feel results fast enough, so they stop taking their medications.